 Protect the Adirondacks manages the largest water quality monitoring program in the Adirondack Park in partnership with the Adirondack Watersheds Institute at Paul Smith’s College.
-In 2012, 69 lakes and ponds were enrolled in this program, with over 100 volunteers involved.
+In 2014, we over 70 lakes and ponds will be enrolled in this program, with over 100 volunteers involved.

 ALAP is the largest, most professional, volunteer driven water quality monitoring programs in the Adirondack Park.
 The goal is to build program built on long-term continuous monitoring.
 The data collected will be analyzed for trends about the overall water quality status and condition of a specific water body.

 Under ALAP, 69 lakes and ponds were studied in 2012.
 There are said to be 3,000 lakes and ponds in the Adirondack Park, the vast majority are not studied.
 Only 192 are being tested by ALAP and other programs, many of them mostly for acidity and not for nutrient change or changes in trophic status.

 The Adirondack Watershed Institute trains volunteers in the scientific water quality monitoring protocol.
 PROTECT manages supplies, contact with volunteers, and collection of samples.
 Paul Smith’s College analyzes the samples in its certified lab.
 An annual report is prepared for each lake.

 How are samples taken?
 ALAP volunteers sample their lakes for 3-month or 5-month sampling periods; whichever works best for sponsor’s schedule.
 Each month volunteers measure the transparency of their lake with a secchi disk, collect a bottle of water to be analyzed for various chemical components, and filter a small sample of water for chlorophyll.
 The filter and water sample are kept frozen until they are transported to the laboratory at Paul Smith’s College.
 Training for water quality measurement and sample collection is provided by PROTECT and AWI to volunteers prior to the start of their monitoring program.